Free Course Outline Template - Plan a Good Online Course

 Given all of the moving parts in an online course, it's easy to slip off-track without a course plan.
 You may not have all of the details of your course right now, but you can use the course design template to kickstart your learning design process.

-You can also use our pre-built page templates to create more pages at a quicker pace while utilising social constructivist learning philosophy!
-Find out more about page templates on the OpenLearning Help Community
+You can also use the OpenLearning AI Course Builder to create your course at a quicker pace while utilising social constructivist learning philosophy!
+Find out more about this tool on the OpenLearning Help Community.

 We hope you enjoy using our free online course planning template to outline your course.
 Stay tuned for the next part of the series, where we will explore activity design in further detail.